 4) Static Files

 Static files (e.g., CSS, JavaScript, images) are stored in a static/ directory within each app or in a project-wide static/ directory.
-These files are served as-is and are not processed by Django.
+These files are served as-is and have not been processed by Django.

 5) Middleware